gruntwork-io/kubergrunt/README.md

 **Note**: By default, this will not uninstall the Helm server if there are any deployed releases.
 You can force removal of the server using the `--force` option, but this will not delete any releases.
-Given the destructive nature of such an operation, we intentionally do not implement the removal of releases (and associated resources) into this command.
-If you wish to also delete releases, use the relevant commands in the helm client.
+Given the destructive nature of such an operation, we intentionally added a second option for removing the releases (`--undeploy-releases`).

 For example, if you had a deployed a Helm server into the namespace `dev` using the [`deploy`](#helm-deploy) command and wanted to uninstall it: